Jimmy Monaghan: Music career

 Monaghan has stated that his early musical influences were Irish traditional music and nu-metal.
+He has also noted Elliott Smith, Sebadoh, Hiroshi Yoshimura, Pink Floyd, Enya, and Conor Walsh as influences.

 Writing

 In 2011, his radio drama Thumb was shortlisted for the RTÉ PJ O'Connor Award.

 In 2022, he began writing under the pseudonym Jay Honeycomb.
 Working primarily in music journalism, he contributed to the webzine PopMatters, interviewing musicians including Mike Scott and Eiko Ishibashi.

 In June 2022, he self-published the novella Post-Bliss.
-The Midwest Book Review called the novella "an evocative creation that challenges heart and mind on many different levels: psychologically, socially, ecologically, and ethically."
-Self-Publishing Review reviewed the book positively, writing; "A raw and savagely contemporary novella, Post-Bliss by Jay Honeycomb taps into the fears and existential angst of today through tangential, subtle, and compelling storytelling."